Music history of the United States in the 1970s: Blues rock

-Blues rock remains popular, with Johnnie Winter, ZZ Top, and George Thorogood and Eric Clapton(UK), seeing the greatest success.
+Blues rock remains popular, with Johnny Winter, ZZ Top, George Thorogood, and in the UK, Eric Clapton, seeing the greatest success.

 Disco

 For many people, disco is the genre of music most readily associated with the 1970s.
-First appearing in dance clubs by the middle of the decade, (with such hits as "The Hustle" by Van McCoy), artist like Donna Summer, Gloria Gaynor popularized the genre and were described in subsequent decades as the "disco divas."
+First appearing in dance clubs by the middle of the decade, (with such hits as "The Hustle" by Van McCoy), artists like Donna Summer, Gloria Gaynor popularized the genre and were described in subsequent decades as the "disco divas."
 The movie Saturday Night Fever was released in December 1977, starring John Travolta and featuring the music of the Bee Gees and several other artists.
 It had the effect of setting off disco mania in the United States. the Bee Gees' soundtrack to Saturday Night Fever became the one best selling album of all time.
 The Bee Gees and Donna Summer became the genres mega stars.
 The Bee Gees had 9 number 1 singles, and 12 top 10 hits on the Billboard Hot 100 Chart.
 Donna Summer had 4 number 1 singles, and 8 top 5 hits, 9 top 10s during the second half of the decade.
 Summer would be the first female artist of the modern era, to have the number one single and number album, simultaneously on the pop charts.
 She would accomplish this 3 times in 8 months.
 She was the first female artist to have 3 number one singles, and 5 top 10, and or; 5 top 5 singles in a calendar year (1979).
 The other prominent acts of the genre were KC and the Sunshine Band who scored 4 number one singles, The Village People, and Chic.
 KC and the Sunshine Band would enter the first week of the new decade (1980s) with their fifth number one single, and Donna Summer would enter the new decade with her third number one double album.

 The genre started to become increasingly commercialized, and the large number of disco songs flooding the radio airwaves in 1978–1979 resulted in a growing backlash against it, as epitomized by the "Disco Demolition Night" stunt by a Chicago disc jockey at a July 1979 baseball game at Comiskey Park.
-The popularity of the genre waned, and 1980s, declared dead by the rock deejays of the nation, "Funkytown" by Lipps Inc was one of the last disco hits.
+The popularity of the genre waned, and 1980s, declared dead by the rock deejays of the nation, "Funkytown" by Lipps Inc. was one of the last disco hits.
 Along with the demise of disco came the end of the orchestrations and musical instruments (such as strings) which had become associated with disco, in part because of the high cost of producing such music.
 Electronic and synthesized music quickly replaced the lush orchestral sounds of the 1970s and rock music resurged in popularity with new wave bands such as Blondie ("Heart of Glass"), The Knack ("My Sharona") and Devo ("Whip It"), all who formed their bands in the 1970s.
 Many artists such as The Bee Gees, who came to be associated with disco, found it difficult to get airplay on the radio.